ptsportsbookcom-sudo/rakeback-mvp/RAKEBACK_README.md

 ## Overview

-The Rakeback MVP has been implemented as a Vercel serverless application, following the same architectural pattern as the existing Achievements module.
+The Rakeback MVP has been implemented as a Vercel serverless application.
 All backend logic is implemented using Vercel API routes (`/api`), and the system is designed to work immediately after deployment without any manual setup.

 ## Architecture